aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

 * And many, many parameters to be handled.
 MLPs use one perceptron for each input (e.g. pixel in an image, multiplied by 3 in RGB case).
 The amount of weights rapidly becomes unmanageable for large images.
-For a 224 x 224 pixel image with 3 color channels there are around 150,000 weights that must be trained!
+For a 224 x 224 pixel image with three color channels, there are around 150,000 weights that must be trained!

 ## The Convolutional Neural Network

-Convolutional Neural Networks are designed to be spatially invariant, that is - they are not sensitive to the position of object in the picture.
-The cat can be anywhere in the image and it’ll still recognise it!
+Convolutional Neural Networks are designed to be spatially invariant; they are not sensitive to the object's position in the picture.
+The cat can be anywhere in the image, and it'll still recognize it!

-But what if the image doesn’t just consist of a cat?
+But what if the image doesn't just consist of a cat?
 What if there are more features?
 Will flipping the image confuse the CNN?
 No, a CNN will still work fine!

-CNN’s take advantage of the fact that nearby pixels are more strongly related than distant ones.
-So a pixels around sky will still be a sky and pixels near sunflower have more chances of being a sunflower.
+CNNs take advantage of the fact that nearby pixels are more strongly related than distant ones.
+So pixels around the sky will still be sky, and pixels near a sunflower have more chances of being a sunflower.